 True Sacrifice of Motherhood – Releasing to Receive

 The emotions and questions came quite suddenly.
 I realized the true value of the sacrifice that had been made.
-I’m not saying that the women who gave birth to me made this awesome, heart-wrenching, selfless decision and because of it I’m forever grateful.
+She chose to give me life and I’m forever grateful.
 I have no idea what the circumstances were surrounding the pregnancy and decision to choose adoption.
 I do realize, recognize and respect that there were options and the choices made by several individuals led to me being where I am, who I am and what I am today.

 There’s no anger or angst.
 There’s no feeling of having missed out or being “not whole”.
 Quite the opposite.
 My life is full.
 I have a large, loving, and sometimes overbearing family.
-When my thoughts float to the woman who birthed me – there’s peace and gratitude.
+In this moment when my thoughts float to the woman who birthed me – there’s peace and gratitude.

 My hope and prayer is that is she has those same feelings.

 Motherhood is sacrifice and she provided me with my first lesson.